glfw/glfw/README.md

                    returned by `glfwGetProcAddress`
  - [Win32] Bugfix: The user32 and dwmapi module handles were not freed on library termination
+ - [Cocoa] Enabled explicit creation of OpenGL 3.x and 4.x contexts as supported by OS X 10.9
  - [Cocoa] Bugfix: The clipboard string was not freed on terminate
  - [Cocoa] Bugfix: Selectors were used that are not declared by the 10.6 SDK
  - [Cocoa] Bugfix: The position set by `glfwSetWindowPos` was incorrect